microsoft/ebpf-for-windows/docs/Governance.md

 ## Project Milestones

 eBPF for Windows uses monthly milestones in the format `YYMM`.
 So, e.g., the milestone for June, 2024 will be called 2406.
-At any time there are four active milestones in the project.
-There will be an milestone for the current calendar month (`N`), and two others for the next two months (`N+1`), (`N+2`).
+At any time, there are four active milestones in the project.
+There will be a milestone for the current calendar month (`N`), and two others for the next two months (`N+1`), (`N+2`).
 And there is always a `Backlog` milestone for backlog issues to be addressed in the future.
 In the first triage meeting of a month, the previous milestone must be closed and a new `N+2` milestone must be created.

-During the weekly triage meetings, triage drivers MUST set an issue to one of the four milestones according to the priority of the issues.
+During the weekly triage meetings, whenever any issue is marked with the "triaged" label, triage drivers MUST set an issue to one of the four milestones according to the priority of the issues.

 ## Prioritizing Issues